intezer/docker-ida/README.md

 ## Advanced Usage
 - Add additional python libraries to the repository's `ida/requirements.txt` before building the image.

-  The IDAPython scripting library [Sark](https://github.com/tmr232/Sark) is already installed.
+  The [Sark](https://github.com/tmr232/Sark) library is already installed for rapid IDAPython scripting.
 - For IDA 64 bit files:

     ```